-The most beautiful and powerful iOS device to date, the iPhone 5 packs a gorgeous 4in screen and dual-core power.
-But is it worth upgrading to if you have an iPhone 4S?
+Updated: The most beautiful and powerful iOS device to date, the iPhone 5 packs a gorgeous 4in screen and dual-core power.

 Apple has set the bar high with previous editions of the iPhone and although there were skeptics when the device was announced, we can confirm this is the best iOS device to date.

 Changes have been made to the design, and even though we found the iPhone 5 initially appeared to look like a stretched version of the 4S, we've grown to love the design - it's beautiful.

 Although the general appearance of the iPhone 5 is similar to the iPhone 4/4S, there are three big design changes: screen size, the use of aluminium on the back and the inclusion of a brand new connector.

 The most noticeable change is the increase in the display size.
 The iPhone 5 packs a 4in Retina Display, which is a good size and fits into the hand comfortably.
 Whilst this may not sound like a massive increase over the 3.5in screen on the iPhone 4 or 4S, there are clear benefits.